MDRRC/Rc5ToXPressnet/readme.md

 And of course put the VCC and GND of the SSD1306 / MAX485 to 5V and TSOP4836 to 3V3 of the Arduino Mega 2560 board.

 Below the PCB.
-The display and RC% receiver are mounted on the solder side!
+The display and TSOP4836 IR receiver are mounted on the solder side!

 ![](https://github.com/MDRRC/Rc5ToXPressnet/blob/master/Doc/pcb_comp_side.JPG)